rdlabo-team/ionic-angular-collect-icons/README.md

 - development: Stress-free development by `addIcons()` for all icons.
 - Production: Automatically collect and update the ionIcon used in the template prior to build.

+Of course, to maximize bundle size reduction, it is important to load a minimum number of icons at each Component lazy loading.
+This is a compromise to speed up development.

 This project is based [ionic-team/ionic-angular-standalone-codemods](https://github.com/ionic-team/ionic-angular-standalone-codemods) .